 The Robinson Fellowships create a pathway towards continuing teaching and research positions at the University for the most outstanding early-career researchers.
 The structured, four-year program includes salary, research costs, and mentoring support.
 Heads of School, Deans, Associate Deans (Research) and the Research Portfolio identify potential candidates (current employees only) based on merit and potential.
 Eligible candidates will likely hold an externally or internally funded fixed-term fellowship, and be less than 12 years post-PhD.
 Read more.

 Contact: Lia Zambetti

-The University of Sydney Fellowships are under review and will not be offered in 2019.
+The University of Sydney Fellowships are under review.